isovector/sandymaguire.me/site/posts/2019-11-12-making-and-spending-money.markdown

 big hurdle in debugging my brain about money --- and huge shoutout to [Josh Kaufman][josh] for spending an evening setting me straight.
 Where things go weirder is on the other side of that transaction.
-Just because someone is willing to pay me to do something doesn't mean I must.
+Just because someone is willing to pay me to do something doesn't mean I must do it.
 Even if the money is really good.

 [josh]: https://joshkaufman.net/